November 29, 2018

 23 And they wrote letters by them after this manner; The apostles and elders and brethren send greeting unto the brethren which are of the Gentiles in Antioch and Syria and Cilicia: 24 Forasmuch as we have heard, that certain which went out from us have troubled you with words, subverting your souls, saying, Ye must be circumcised, and keep the law: to whom we gave no such commandment: 25 It seemed good unto us, being assembled with one accord, to send chosen men unto you with our beloved Barnabas and Paul, 26 Men that have hazarded their lives for the name of our Lord Jesus Christ.
 27 We have sent therefore Judas and Silas, who shall also tell you the same things by mouth.
 28 For it seemed good to the Holy Ghost, and to us, to lay upon you no greater burden than these necessary things; 29 That ye abstain from meats offered to idols, and from blood, and from things strangled, and from fornication: from which if ye keep yourselves, ye shall do well.
 Fare ye well.
 (Acts 15:23-29)

-To eat things sacrificed to idols** relates to spending our energy and time on short-lived Hittite activities in return for a temporary emotional gratification that we are doing something for man or God.
+To eat things sacrificed to idols relates to spending our energy and time on short-lived activities in return for a temporary emotional gratification that we are doing something for man or God.
 Typically these activities involve serving the local church and its pastor to keep operations running in the status quo mentality.
 Fornication is done by commission and is also a sin of omission.
 When we fornicate against God, we give part of our desires, honour, substance, and praise to something else and in doing so we dilute and withhold from our personal relationship with Him.
-Fornication is putting our substance and attention somewhere it does not belong while omitting or withholding from where they do belong.
-As adultery takes what belongs to another, fornication is a user and says, “I am free to give of myself in part and take for myself in part from anyone or anything I want.”
+Fornication is putting our substance and attention where they do not belong while omitting or withholding from where they do belong.
+Fornication says, “I am free to give of myself in part and take for myself in part from anyone or anything I want.”
 These two activities, eating things sacrificed to idols and committing fornication, are rigorously taught by the pastoral matriarchy and used to sustain its existence and are under the umbrella of “good works” rather than the works and labour that is talked about in James 2 where our works yield to perfect faith (verse 22); and “by works a man is justified” (verse 21, 24, 25); and “faith without works is dead” (verse 26).
 The works and labour that the Bible talks about that are alive and bring eternal substance on earth and in heaven are directly connected to our relationship with God.
-Look at James 2:23.
+See James 2:23 below.

 17 Even so faith, if it hath not works, is dead, being alone.
 18 Yea, a man may say, Thou hast faith, and I have works: shew me thy faith without thy works, and I will shew thee my faith by my works.
 19 Thou believest that there is one God; thou doest well: the devils also believe, and tremble.
 20 But wilt thou know, O vain man, that faith without works is dead?
 21 Was not Abraham our father justified by works, when he had offered Isaac his son upon the altar?
 22 Seest thou how faith wrought with his works, and by works was faith made perfect?
 23 And the scripture was fulfilled which saith, Abraham believed God, and it was imputed unto him for righteousness: and he was called the Friend of God.
 24 Ye see then how that by works a man is justified, and not by faith only.
 25 Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent them out another way?
 26 For as the body without the spirit is dead, so faith without works is dead also.
 (James 2:17-26)